 Sonya: Yes, I was surprised when looking at the results the first time.
 To be exact, our finding is that commercial media experience a higher deletion rate, but party organs contribute the most deleted news by sheer volume, reflecting the fact that party organs possess more resources allocated by the central and local governments and therefore have the capacity to produce more news.
 Consequently, party organs have a higher chance of publishing controversial information that may be deleted in the future, especially when a news story becomes sensitive for some reason that is hard to foresee.
-For example, investigations of some government officials started when netizens recognized them in the news with different luxury watches and other expensive accessories.
+For example, investigations of some government officials started when netizens recognised them in the news with different luxury watches and other expensive accessories.
 As such, even though party organs are obliged to write odes to the party, they may eventually backfire on the cadres if the beautiful words are discovered to be too far from reality.

 Ed: How sensitive are citizens to the fact that some topics are actively avoided in the news media?
 And how easy is it for people to keep abreast of these topics (eg the “three Ts” of Tibet, Taiwan, and Tiananmen) from other information sources?

 Sonya: This question highlights the distinction between pre-censorship and post-censorship.
 Our study looked at post-censorship, ie information that is published but subsequently deleted.
 By contrast, the topics that are “actively avoided” fall under the category of pre-censorship.
-I am fairly convinced that the current pre- and post-censorship practice is effective in terms of keeping the public from learning inconvenient facts and from mobilizing for collective action.
+I am fairly convinced that the current pre- and post-censorship practice is effective in terms of keeping the public from learning inconvenient facts and from mobilising for collective action.
 If certain topics are consistently wiped from the mass media, how will citizens ever get to know about them?